thiagowfx/undergrad-thesis-2017/README.md

 **Note**: if you opt-out of installing `texlive` on your system, you can use the `thiagowfx/texlive` docker image.

-Alternative text editing setup: VSCode + LaTeX extension + Built-in preview.
+Alternative text editing setup: `VSCode.app` + LaTeX extension + Built-in preview.

 Recommendations
 ===============